-- With regard to pets, only dogs, cats and rabbits may be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
-Pets are not accepted in the cabin except for service dogs carried by disabled passengers.
+- The accompanied pets, only dogs, cats and rabbits, can be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
+Pets are not accepted in the cabin except for service dogs accompanying disabled passengers.

 - Pregnant animals and animals younger than 4 months will not be accepted for carriage.

-- Pets are not accepted on board if the passenger’s itinerary includes interline segments and are only accepted on international flights directly operated by EVA Air/UNI Air.
+- Pets are not accepted on board if the passenger's itinerary includes interline segments, and are only accepted on international flights directly operated by EVA/UNI Air.

-- Passengers are responsible for providing valid health and vaccination certificates in addition to other documents that may be required by the country of departure, transit or entry when travelling with pets.
-Airport personnel reserve the right to reject the carriage to your pet if arrangements do not comply with EVA Air's transportation standards, including the health and safety of the animal.
+- Passengers are responsible for providing valid health and vaccination certificates and other documents that may be required by countries of departure, transit or entry when travelling with pets.
+Airport personnel will reserve the right to reject the carriage of your pet if arrangements do not comply with EVA Air's transportation standards, including the health and safety of the animal.

-- To ensure the smoothness of handling procedures for pets travelling as checked baggage, passengers travelling with pets should check in at the counter at least two hours prior to departure.
-Due to processing time and the distance of pet handling delivery services at London Heathrow Airport, please be aware that you should complete check-in procedures 2.5 hours prior to departure at London Heathrow Airport.
+- In order to ensure the smooth handling of pets travelling as checked baggage, passengers travelling with pets should check in at the counter two hours before departure.
+Due to processing time and the distance for handling pet delivery at London Heathrow Airport, please be aware that you should complete check-in procedures 2.5 hours before departure.

 Route and Aircraft Type Limitations